Communicating Natural Programs to Humans and Machines: Communicating and Interpreting Programs

-In this work, rather than immediately constructing a formal DSL, we suggest that \textit{starting} with human instructions (Fig \ref{fig:four_interactions} (top-left)) can yield important benefits for machine systems on otherwise difficult domains.
-We define a \textbf{natural program} as a set of instructions constructed by a person that can be interpreted by another person to produce a specific output.
-This program is \textit{natural}--it can be understood by speakers of the language\footnote{language here is to be understood loosely as any medium of communication, including gestures and diagrams} without a prior consensus--but behaves as a \textit{program}, in that it produces a definitive output, which can be checked for correctness.
-Our work builds on prior work studying program-like natural language used for building shared algorithmic representations \cite{itsblockslol} and understanding cooperative communications \cite{clark1986referring}, although such studies have often worked with much simpler domains than the one we examine here.
-Contrary the DSL-first approach, by starting with natural programs, one can focus exclusively on understanding the sets of concepts underlying a domain (such as ARC) without having to first building and committing to an interpreter that is capable of understanding these concepts.
-Further, as natural programs are readily constructed and effectively interpreted by humans, studying natural programs will provide insights on how to build interactive and program synthesis systems.
+In this work, we adopt the Wizard-of-Oz approach \cite{kelley1984iterative, budzianowski2018multiwoz, wen2016network} by using a human as an interpreter of natural language instructions (Fig \ref{fig:three_interactions} top-left).
+We define a \textbf{natural program} as instructions constructed by a person that can be interpreted by another person to produce a specific output.
+This program is \textit{natural}--it can be understood by speakers of the language\footnote{language here is to be understood loosely as any medium of communication between people} without a prior consensus--but behaves as a \textit{program}, in that it produces a definitive output, which can be unambiguously checked for correctness.
+For instance, the original ARC \cite{chollet2019measure} tasks are natural programs: Given a program consisting of input-output examples, a fellow human can readily interpret this program to produce an output on a new input, which can be checked for correctness.
+By starting with (linguistic) natural programs, one can directly observe the set of concepts and strategies necessary to master a domain (such as ARC), without committing to a specific interpreter.